kykrueger/openbis/openbis_knime/developer-readme.txt

 For manual integration test with KNIME do the following:
 1. Open site.xml in project openbis_knime.update-site.
-2. Click on 'Add Feature...' and choose in the pop-up dialog the feature ch.systemsx.cisd.openbis.knime
+2. Click on category 'openBIS KNIME Nodes'.
-3. Drag and drop the new feature inside the category 'openBIS KNIME Nodes'.
+3. Click on 'Add Feature...' and choose in the pop-up dialog the feature ch.systemsx.cisd.openbis.knime
 4. Click on the 'Build' button.
 This creates/update artifacts.jar, content.jar,
    features/ and plugins/ folder of project openbis_knime.update-site
 5. Install/update openBIS KNIME Nodes from the local update site